 "It takes a licking and keeps on ticking."
 (Timex Corporation)

 - I never entered the boys' locker room in the "gym", for similar reasons.
-I now believe that single gender public nudity without acceptance of homosexuality is a form of sexual repression to channel young persons' healthy instinctual development away from its proper object to such things as brutality in body-contact competitive sports and war.
+I now believe that gender apartheid public nudity without acceptance of homosexuality is a form of sexual repression to channel young persons' healthy instinctual development away from its proper object to such things as brutality in body-contact competitive athletics and war.
 "Men without women."
 (See also John 20:17, "Noli me tangere.")

 - A CRIME WITHOUT A VICTIM: [I believe the statute of limitations has expired.]
 In 8th (9th?) grade, I wrote "FUCK" in winter's condensation on the window of a school transportation vehicle.
-Headmaster S. Atherton Middleton's secretary Miss Lillian Lorenz saw this and was apparently upset.
+Headmaster S. Atherton Middleton's perma-virgin secretary Miss Lillian Lorenz saw this and was apparently upset.
 I had no idea what the word meant except that I had a sense that the adults did not like students using it (I did not like the way said adults treated me).
-The assembled faculty interrogated me relentlessly in Assistant Headmaster Ratcliffe's small office.
+Ghoulish faces of grown men who since they could not earn respect took it out on threatening children who could not fight back: The ass—embled faculty interrogated me relentlessly in Assistant Headmaster Ratcliffe's small office.
 I managed to finesse the equivalent of taking the 5th Amendment to the U.S. Constitution, and they finally gave up trying to intimidate me into abetting them to hurt me.
 (They could instead have gently and respectfully inquired, to try to learn what might have motivated an articulate, highly intelligent and sensitive child to use a low-brow word.
-The ætiology might even have had nothing to do with the school [See Background section, supra].)
-My crime did have a victim: myself; from that day's instruction, I learned a lesson: the threat posed by petty, self-righteous, mean-spirited people with social power.
-Non carborundum legitimi.
+The ætiology might have had nothing to do with the school [See Background section, supra], but, obviously: whatever the reason, the faculty should have fixed it, not tried to harm me for having reacted to it, so that I would have no longer had reason to speak low-brow words but instead have had good reasons to freely sing hymns of praise to them.)
+My crime did have a victim: myself; from that day's instruction, I learned a lesson: the magnitude of the threat posed to me by petty, self-righteous, mean, mean-spirited people with social power.
+They could have won: by breaking the bones and crushing the internal organs of a helpless child, sending his ravaged body to a hospital or morgue, because he wrote a word they did not like chidren to say in condensation on a school transportation vehicle window.
+Ecce homines!

-- The school did not like that in the Yearbook we captioned the class brown-noser, Robert Muldoon's, picture: "If a man has no character he must have a method" [They replaced this with: "I will fight the good fight", but "notes by rote" still got thru, perhaps because they thought it was a compliment?].
+- The school did not like that in the Yearbook we captioned the class brown-noser's picture: "If a man has no character he must have a method" [They replaced this with: "I will fight the good fight"].
+But "notes by rote" still got thru, perhaps because they thought it was a compliment?
 We had captioned a picture of the football team charging forward on their playing field (above): "We are the hollow men."
 The faculty inquisitorial tribunal had not given the Editor-in-Chief and myself any time to prepare for our interrogation.Were they hoping to catch us telling different stories so they could nail us for lying?
 I had no problem with this, because I was only telling the truth → about them.
 (Maybe they would have burned my fragile body at the stake for steak [élève bourguignon? ~ They held this Inquisitorial Proceeding at lunch time], had I not promised to be good PR by being going to Yale?)

 - In 11th grade, classmate Allen Moulton made me aware of two books which influenced me: (1) Albert Camus' "The Myth of Sisyphus".
 My engagement with this book illustrates how my spirit was impoverished: I assiduously tried to reduce to a one page deductive outline Camus' argument why not to kill oneself, instead of elucidating nuance(s) of the problematic of being mortal.
 This crippling of my soul has vitiated / corroded my whole life, both emotionally and intellectually.
 And: (2) Robert Anderson's "Tea and sympathy", which is the story of an intelligent, sensitive boy in a school like StP who gets some badly needed sexual love, samizdat, of course, from a teacher's wife.
 I did not.